rexhip/rexhip/README.md

 // Device block for: ABB - AquaMaster 3 - Electromagnetic flow meter

 "mb_device_header"(common := #common, mb := #mb);

-// The library will take care of executing all the queryies, one by one.
-// No need of any state machine, add as many mb_query as you need.

 "mb_query"(unit := #unit,               // Station address.
            fc := #mb.c.read.input_reg,  // Function code.